 From a purely decorative standpoint, an upside down Tannenbaum makes sense.
 It helps keep ornaments away from clumsy little kiddie hands and pets.
 And – is this not the best part? – there’s more room underneath for gifts.

 But while decorators gush and pictures flood Instagram and Pinterest, some people seem unsure this is a trend they want to try.

 “I have a lot of questions.
 Why is Target selling an upside down Christmas tree?
 Why is it nearly $1000?
 Is this a Stranger Things joke that I’m missing?
 Someone help,” pleaded Twitter user @schaferwafer.

-Even former Trump campaign manager Corey Lewandowski weighed in on this weighty decorating debate recently on Fox and Friends.
+Even former Trump campaign manager Corey Lewandowski weighed in on this weighty decorating debate recently on Fox And Friends.
+He hates it.

 Others are more willing to think outside the boxwood.
 And maybe, an upside-down tree is even better if it rotates? – Tribune News Services/The Kansas City Star/Lisa Gutierrez